royerlab/dexp/README.md

 This is not needed when installing cupy from conda-forge

-### Alternative instalation of cupy from conda-forge:
+### Alternative instalation that pulls cupy from conda-forge:

 In some cases cupy installed with pip might not recognise your CUDA drivers.
 If that's the case, you can instead insall dexp with the following commands: